yeruham/the_muezzin-final_test/README.md

 and save the text back in elastic.

 i chose to build the transcript as a separate process.
-because it is a separate process from uploading the file itself.
-and it will probably take a long time.
+because it is a separate process from uploading the file itself and their metadata, and it will probably take a long time.

 - file **speach_to_text** with method to convert STT